aquilesC/aquiles.me/content/essays/LinkedIn/23-11-22_Failure.md

 Sadly, the academic career is built only on successes: a paper published, a grant awarded.
 It builds an inherently conservative ecosystem that rewards certain results over insightful yet risky paths.

-We publish a paper on the experiment that worked and neglect the thousands that didn't: trust me, coming from a single-molecule/single-nanoparticle world, I know exactly what it means "one experiment".
+We publish a paper on the experiment that worked and neglect the thousands that didn't:  coming from a single-molecule/single-nanoparticle world, I know exactly what it means "one experiment".

 There are many reasons why startups don't succeed, why products don't succeed.
-Regardless of the success of the company, the failure (whatever failure means in context) of a product has a big impact on the people involved.
+Failure (whatever failure means in context) of a product has a big impact on the people involved.

 I have one such failures under my belt, and it taught me much more than any incubator, workshop, training, book, or online guru could have ever done.